ballerina-platform/ballerina-spec/stdlib/proposals/mcp/mcp_client_apis_for_ballerina.md

 ## Non-Goals
 - Supporting any MCP resource-related operations, such as `resources/list`, `resources/read`, or resource subscriptions
+- Supporting any prompt-related operations, such as `prompts/list`, `prompts/get`, or prompt subscriptions
 - Implementing an MCP server (to be proposed separately)
 - Supporting advanced features like session resumption, resource subscriptions, or OAuth2 auth (initially out of scope)